mbizzigotti/cse15l-lab-reports/lab-report-3.md

 ```sh
 grep -C 2 "U.S. Navy" ./technical/911report/chapter-6.txt
 ```

+This command searches for the string "U.S. Navy" in the file `./technical/911report/chapter-6.txt`, but putting the `-C 2` option makes it so that not only does the line that contains the match get output, but also the 2 lines above and 2 lines below.

 output:

     in the port of Aden, but the attempt failed when the suicide boat sank.
 More than